Getting Ready for Your Heart Surgery Recovery at Home

 Your doctor will tell you how much activity you can do and when.
 Following their specific instructions will help to speed up your recovery.
 Keep in mind that some activity is a good thing, and much better than lying in bed all day.
 Be prepared that you will be instructed to get up and walk periodically through your house.
 Help ease back into your active lifestyle by having a comfortable chair next to your bed so you can change positions throughout the day.
 If you have to climb any stairs, do it slowly and carefully.

 Do you have any tips or advice for setting up your home for the recovery from heart surgery?
-Feel free to share your ideas by clicking here.
+Scroll down to post or read other patient comments!

 Keep on tickin!